Reasons people buy homes and reasons people rent, including the bad ones

 Be a part of a neighborhood and community

 As people grow and develop during their life cycle, they first learn to take care of themselves, then their families, then their neighborhood and community, and finally the whole world.
 Being part of a broader community one can work to build and improve is a basic human need.
 Most people see this as a natural extension of buying a house.
 They dream of watching the children play with the others in the neighborhood, enjoying block parties, and participating in organized events.
 All things being equal with the house, people will chose to locate in neighborhoods with others of their same demographic with whom they can make friends and socialize.
+For example, people who are country souls tend to live in countryside homes like those in Sterling Farms in Jacksonville, NC.

 Following parent’s advice